1Bitsy/1bitsy-examples/README.md

 ## Make Flash Target
-For flashing the 'miniblink' example (after you built libopencm3 and the examples by typing 'make' at the top-level directory) onto the Olimex STM32-H103 eval board (ST STM32F1 series microcontroller), you can execute:
+For flashing the 'miniblink' example (after you built libopencm3 and the examples by typing 'make' at the top-level directory) onto the 1bitsy, you can
+execute:

     cd examples/1bitsy/miniblink
     make flash